Particular/docs.particular.net/samples/azure/azure-service-bus-msmq-bridge/sample.md

 ### Bridging

-Endpoints are bridged using [Transport Bridge](/nservicebus/bridge/). `Bridge` project is implemented as a standalone process that runs side-by-side with the bridged endpoints, `MsmqEndpoint` and `AsbEndpoint`.
+Endpoints are bridged using [NServiceBus.Router](/nservicebus/router/). `Bridge` project is implemented as a standalone process that runs side-by-side with the bridged endpoints, `MsmqEndpoint` and `AsbEndpoint`.

 #### Azure Service Bus endpoint configuration